erulabs/racksjs/README.md

         username: 'Rackspace cloud username',
         apiKey: 'Rackspace cloud API KEY',
         verbosity: 1, // 0 - 5, 0 is no output, 1 is script only (rs.log), 5 is debug.
-        cache: true // Defaults to false - cache authentication in file }, function (rs) {
+    }, function (rs) {
         // Log the error and stop if we fail to authenticate if (rs.error) return rs.log(rs.error);